guidebook

 Despite the inherent complexity of payroll, in many other countries, people tend to view it as an ‘accidental’ career.
 Staff might find themselves in the payroll team after covering a colleague’s extended leave, for example, or on secondment from another department.

 Conventional corporate structures have payroll teams reporting to HR or finance departments (or, increasingly, to shared service centres, who report in turn to HR or finance).
-Relegated to the status of a satellite to more high-profile business functions, payroll has struggled to establish itself as a discipline in its own right.
+Relegated to the status of a satellite to more high-profile business functions, payroll has struggled to establish itself as a discipline in its own right

 Do payroll professionals feel valued?

 Almost overnight, payroll staff became essential workers (especially in companies still processing employees’ pay on-premise).
 As they grappled in drastic circumstances to make sure employees were paid in compliance with the raft of rapidly introduced regulations, such as furlough laws, business leaders gained a newfound appreciation for just how hard it is to run payroll successfully.
-They began to see payroll as less of a boring, back-office necessity and began to grasp its frontline, strategic potential.
+They began to see payroll as less of a boring, back-office necessity and started to grasp its frontline, strategic potential.

 The talent crunch hits payroll